Skip to main content

 Chapter Explanation

 To know yet not regard oneself as knowing — this is the highest.
 Not to know yet regard oneself as knowing — this is a great sickness.
-Only the one who regards sickness as sickness can be free of sickness.
-The Sage is free of sickness precisely because he regards sickness as sickness; therefore he is free of sickness.
+Only the one who recognizes sickness as sickness can be free of sickness.
+The Sage is free of sickness precisely because he recognizes sickness as sickness; therefore he is free of sickness.

 Discourse